csvpath/csvpath/README.md

 - CsvPath
   - parse() applies a csvpath to a file
   - next() iterates over the matched rows
-  - fast_forward() processes all rows
+  - fast_forward(int) processes n rows
-  - collect() processes all rows and collects the lines that matched as lists
+  - collect(int) processes n rows and collects the lines that matched as lists
 - CsvPaths
   - csvpath() gets a CsvPath that knows all the file names available
-  - set_named_files() sets the file names as a Dict[str,str] of named paths
+  - set_named_files(Dict[str,str]) sets the file names as a dict of named paths
-  - set_file_path() sets the file names from a JSON file of named paths or a single .csv file or a directory of .csv files
+  - set_file_path(str) sets the file names from:
+    - a JSON file of named paths or
+    - a single .csv file or
+    - a directory of .csv files

 This is a very basic use of CsvPath.
 For more usage, see the unit tests.

     path = CsvPath()
-    path.parse("""$test.csv
-                    [5-25]
+    path.parse("""$test.csv[5-25]
                     [
                         #0=="Frog"
                         @lastname.onmatch="Bats"